recommenders-team/recommenders/README.md

 ## Notebooks Overview

-The [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)) algorithm and ALS algorithm.
+- [Quick-Start Notebooks](notebooks/00_quick_start/) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)) algorithm and ALS algorithm.

-The [Data Notebooks](notebooks/01_prepare_data) detail how to prepare and split data properly for recommendation systems
+- [Data Notebooks](notebooks/01_prepare_data) detail how to prepare and split data properly for recommendation systems

-The [Modeling Notebooks](notebooks/02_modeling) deep dive into implementations of different recommender algorithms
+- [Modeling Notebooks](notebooks/02_modeling) deep dive into implementations of different recommender algorithms

-The [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics
+- [Evaluate Notebooks](notebooks/03_evaluate) discuss how to evaluate recommender algorithms for different ranking and rating metrics

-The [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production systems
+- [Operationalize Notebooks](notebooks/04_operationalize) discuss how to deploy models in production systems

 ## Benchmarks